mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

 Static Segments aren’t filter-based.
-Adding Contacts to a Segment in one of the following ways:
+Adding Contacts to a Segment in done in one of the following ways:

 .. vale off